 “Papers please!”
-Those two words are at the heart of the international movement of goods between Canada and the US.
+Those two words are at the heart of the international movement of freight between Canada and the US.
 While the two countries are renowned trade partners, there are still documents required to ensure smooth freight shipping from the US to Canada and freight shipping from Canada to the US.

 These are not typical days for shipping back and forth across the US/Canada border.
 The movement of goods is primarily related to “essential” items.
 That said, in normal times nearly $700 billion worth of goods gets shipped between the two countries every year.
-To facilitate that transaction – and to ensure shipping is in compliance with each country’s regulations government the movement of goods – there are documents that need to be presented to help avoid delays and red tape at the border.
+To facilitate that transaction – and to ensure freight shipping is in compliance with each country’s regulations government the movement of goods – there are documents that require to be presented to help avoid delays and red tape at the border.
 They include the following:

 - Bill of Landing (BOL).
 This is a critical piece of information for freight shipping companies.
 The BOL is an accurate list of the goods that are being included in the shipment.
 It is relevant to the shipper, the truck driver and the ultimate consignee.
 It should also list the size and weight and contact information.
 To paraphrase the credit care commercials, “don’t leave home without it.”